tomjoro/elixir_map_reduce/README.md

 This will require distributing the pid for each reduction matcher to the emitters (or some sort of lookup / dispatch).

-When all data is emitted, a final end-signal will be emitted to each reducer which will trigger them to send their reudctions to the final accumulator.
+When all data is emitted, a final end-signal will be emitted to each reducer which will trigger them to send their completed reductions to the final accumulator (which really just is an list aggregator).

 A m/r implemented like this will require tuning for the dataset, but I hope to implement enough controls to make it sensible.

+Future version could have multiple reducers per unique matching emitted pattern, but I think for the sake of the example a one-one patter/reducer will work well.